sass/sass/doc-src/SASS_CHANGELOG.md

   This was never allowed, but now it explicitly throws an error rather than just producing invalid CSS.

+* Make `sass --watch` not throw an error when passed a single file or directory.

 ## 3.0.16

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.16).